Keighley: Religion

 Keighley has a parish church, Keighley Shared Church, and is home to many Christian denominations.
 It has churches and places of worship for Anglicans, Methodists, United Reformed, Mormons, Quakers, Salvation Army and Jehovah's Witnesses.
 Keighley has a significant Roman Catholic, minority re-established following the repeal of the penal laws.
 The Catholic population was boosted in the mid-19th century with the arrival of Irish immigrants escaping the 1840s Great Famine, who came to work in the textile and weaving industries.
 Keighley has two Roman Catholic churches (St Anne's – 1840 and St Joseph's – 1934) and four Roman Catholic schools (St Anne's – 1857, St Joseph's – 1922, Our Lady of Victories – 1960 and Holy Family – 1964).

 The first spiritualist church in Britain was founded at Keighley in 1853 by David Richmond, who, although not originally from the town, stayed for many years and helped to establish the movement throughout the country.
-Spiritualism was at its height during Victorian times and Keighley Spiritualist church remains open.
+Spiritualism was at its height during Victorian times and Keighley Spiritualist Church (Heber Street Spiritualist Church) remains open.